zavoloklom/dnd-flavored-markdown/content/example/en.md

 ## Overview

-A D&D (2024) adventure for 3–4 characters of levels 1–3.
+An adventure for 3–4 characters of levels 1–3, compatible with the 5th edition rules (2024 revision).

 ::: definition

 **Estimated runtime:** 10–16 hours.

 **Setting:** San Soprigal (a contained, closed-town scenario).
-The world Azalia takes inspiration from _Might & Magic X_ and Terry Pratchett’s _Discworld_.
+Atmosphere and tone are inspired by _Might & Magic X_ and Terry Pratchett’s _Discworld_.

 **Genres:** investigation-forward, roleplay-heavy, light on combat.